sahleem/dotfiles/README.md

 # dotfiles
 My dotfiles.
-`setup.sh` assumes an Arch Linux minimal installation.
-Firefox theme can be found [here](https://addons.mozilla.org/developers/addon/2858914/versions).
+Or a least an attempt.

 ## TODO
-- :so and :PackerSync from setup.sh
+- Decide on Alpine or Arch
 - Install from separate script
 - Add current directory to ZSH prompt
 - Change ZSH prompt color